Time Dependencies in Card Relations

 The date dependencies observation works not only on card relations within a single space but also across multiple spaces.

-To catch quickly whether something will not be delivered within the required time all dependent parent and previous cards will be marked with an orange exclamation mark.
+To catch quickly whether something will not be delivered within the required time all dependent main cards and previous cards will be marked with an orange exclamation mark.

 Example: The orange exclamation mark next to the status icon indicates problems with card dates and other card relation issues.